Oak Street Connector

-The Oak Street Connector, officially known as the Richard C. Lee Highway (named after former New Haven mayor Richard C. Lee), is a 0.6 mi freeway carrying State Road 724 in downtown New Haven, Connecticut, United States.
+The Oak Street Connector, officially known as the Richard C. Lee Highway (named after former New Haven mayor Richard C. Lee), is a 0.6 mi freeway carrying State Road 724 in Downtown New Haven, Connecticut, United States.
 The freeway begins at South Orange Street and ends at the junction of Interstate 91 and Interstate 95.
 The road formerly carried Route 34 until the early 2020s.

 History

-As originally planned in 1957, the Connector was supposed to extend as a full expressway extending 10 mi westward from New Haven to a proposed interchange with Route 8 in the vicinity of the towns of Derby or Shelton, depending on the alignment selected for construction.
+As originally planned in 1957, the Connector was supposed to extend as a full expressway extending 10 mi westward from New Haven to a proposed interchange with Route 8 in the vicinity of the cities of Derby or Shelton, depending on the alignment selected for construction.
 The current connector section was completed in 1959.

 The entire project was conceived with a dual purpose: urban renewal and traffic flow.
 The first goal was to completely clear this area of New Haven's downtown.
 The highway replaced Oak Street (formerly Morocco Street) which had been a poor area since the days when leather workers congregated along West Creek.
 In the beginning of the twentieth century, the area became home to many Jewish and Irish immigrants.
 The freeway was also meant to bring cars into the city and facilitate the east-west flow of traffic between New Haven and its growing western suburbs.
 Due to its limited completion, only the first goal can be said to have been fully achieved.
 Other plans for the highway to be extended into a larger expressway from New Haven to Peekskill, New York were shelved in the mid-1970s, following successful challenges by highway opponents.

 The right-of-way between South Frontage Road and Reverend Dr. Martin Luther King, Jr. Boulevard (originally North Frontage Road) in New Haven to Route 10 was preserved for a future extension of the connector past Route 10 to rejoin the existing Route 34 at a signalized intersection west of Route 122 in Orange.
 A small portion of the planned freeway extension that was built in Orange during the 1980s was used as a commuter parking lot for more than two decades, but now serves as part of an access road for the Yale-New Haven Health Regional Operations Center.